daizhengxue/matic-docs/docs/pos/design/validator/core-components/milestone.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

 The **Milestone feature is a crucial component that offers a high level of determinism and finality within a relatively short timeframe, averaging between 80 to 100 seconds**.
 It guarantees the immutability and irreversibility of a specific block in a distributed consensus system like the Polygon PoS network.
-To achieve this, the consensus algorithm requires the active participation of validator nodes within the network.
+The consensus algorithm requires the active participation of validator nodes within the network to achieve this.

 When a new block is proposed, all validator nodes in the network engage in a voting process to determine its validity and ultimate finalization.
-Each validator node casts their vote based on the block hash of the proposed block. **If the block receives more than two-thirds (2/3) of the total votes from the participating validator nodes, it attains the required threshold for finality**.
+Each validator node casts its vote based on the block hash of the proposed block. **If the block receives more than two-thirds (2/3) of the total votes from the participating validator nodes, it attains the required threshold for finality**.

 When a block obtains this majority consensus and becomes final, it secures its place within the blockchain. **This means that the finalized block cannot be altered, reversed, or tampered with in any manner going forward**.

-The determination of finality through the Milestone feature ensures the integrity and immutability of the blockchain, fostering a robust and secure environment.
+Determining finality through the Milestone feature ensures the integrity and immutability of the blockchain, fostering a robust and secure environment.
 It establishes a clear and unalterable history of transactions and events, enabling participants to rely on the validity and permanence of the data stored within the blockchain.

 ## Types